aws-samples/aws-proton-saas-tenant-provisioning-and-deployments/README.md

-# Automating SaaS tenant provisioning and deployments with AWS Proton
+# Automating SaaS tenant provisioning and deployments with AWS Proton and AWS Step Functions

 Software-as-a-Service (SaaS) based delivery models set a higher standard for operational excellence.
 Automation is the key to success for repetitive tasks like onboarding a new customer (tenant), or deploying releases inside your SaaS environment.